udacity/ud120-projects/final_project/README.md

 ```

 ### Navie Bays
-Navie Bays is untuned, since it does not provide a lot of parameters to play around with.
+Navie Bays is untuned, since it so simple.
 ```
 {
 }